hgrandy94/sysc5405-final-project/README.md

-# sysc5405-final-project
-Repository for Group 9 SYSC5405 final project, fall 2022.
+# SYSC 5405 Final Project
+## Group 9 - Support Vector Machine

+This repository contains the contents of the SYSC 5405 final project (fall 2022 semester).